Informed Dynamic Scheduling for QLDPC Codes: The Proposed sRBP for QLDPC codes

-\begin{example} \textup{Considering the $[[256,32]]$ bicycle codes with the given syndrome $\mathbf{s}$, where $\text{supp}(\mathbf{s})=\{0,2,3,4,5,9,11,15,17,19,20,21,24,25,27,28,30,$ $31,34,37,40,47,50,51,54,58,59,66,69,70,74,78,$ $79,80,82,88,89,90,92,96,97,101,102,103,107,$ $110,111\}$, the corresponding weight-$11$ error pattern $\mathbf{e}$ has the support $\text{supp}(\mathbf{e})=\{14,57,94,101,113,146,150,173,235,238,252\}$.
+\begin{example} Considering the $[[256,32]]$ bicycle code with the given syndrome $\mathbf{s}$, where $\text{supp}(\mathbf{s})=\{0,2,3,4,5,9,11,15,17,19,20,21,24,25,27,28,30,$ $31,34,37,40,47,50,51,54,58,59,66,69,70,74,78,$ $79,80,82,88,89,90,92,96,97,101,102,103,107,$ $110,111\}$, the corresponding weight-$11$ error pattern $\mathbf{e}$ has the support $\text{supp}(\mathbf{e})=\{14,57,94,101,113,146,150,173,235,238,252\}$.
 The estimated support sequence is obtained as $\{140,150,229,6,72,101,88,92,117,149,252,255...\\\}$.
 With this given syndrome, the iterative decoder induces the trapping set shown in Fig.~\ref{fig:trapping}.
-In the figure, circles and squares represent the variable and check nodes, respectively.
 Additionally, the black and red margins indicate whether a node belongs to the support or not.
-Variable nodes $6$ and $255$ each forms a cycle-4, with the other two variable nodes $173,252$ and $113,57$, respectively.} \textup{Comparing $\text{supp}(\mathbf{e})$ and the estimated support sequence, we can see that $150$ is the first position belonging to $\text{supp}(\mathbf{e})$ that is selected from the estimated support sequence.
-However, even though $150$, which actually belongs to $\text{supp}(\mathbf{e})$, is selected, and the effect of its corresponding syndrome position is reduced, the decoder still fails.
+Variable nodes $6$ and $255$ each form a cycle-4, with the other two variable nodes $173,252$ and $113,57$, respectively.
+Comparing $\text{supp}(\mathbf{e})$ and the estimated support sequence, we observe that $150$ is the first position belonging to $\text{supp}(\mathbf{e})$ that is selected from the estimated support sequence.
+However, even after selecting position $150$ and reducing the effect of its corresponding syndrome contribution, the decoder still fails to converge.
 The same situation occurs for error position $101$.
 The reason is that they will not affect the considered trapping set.
 For both trials, error position $6$ will always be determined to be in the support of an estimated error pattern during the decoding process.
-After $6$ is determined, so is position $255$ since in the Tanner graph, all its neighboring check nodes belong to $\text{supp}(\mathbf{s})$.
+Once position $6$ is selected, position $255$ is subsequently inferred, since all of its neighboring check nodes in the Tanner graph belong to $\text{supp}(\mathbf{s})$.
 However, neither of them is in $\text{supp}(\mathbf{e})$; the syndrome corresponding to the estimated error pattern must not be consistent with the given syndrome, and the decoder fails.
 Thus, selecting an error not just from $\text{supp}(\mathbf{e})$ but also involved in the trapping set is crucial in this case.
-For example, when error position $252$ is selected and reduced, PRE-sRBP is able to break this trapping set and will succeed.}
+For example, when error position $252$ is selected and reduced, PRE-sRBP can break this trapping set and successfully converge.

 \end{example}